triton-inference-server/server/docs/protocol/extension_shared_memory.md

 zero.
 The other two parameters are required.
 If only one of the two is given Triton will return an error.

+Note that there is no Windows support for shared memory yet.
+Jetson only supports system shared memory.

 ## HTTP/REST

 In all JSON schemas shown in this document `$number`, `$string`, `$boolean`,